OUR NEWS

 This major project, which began in April 2025, mobilized TRB teams to supply and install over 2,000 tonnes of refractory materials in critical areas of the blast furnace.

-Complete relining of the Casthouse Floor
+Complete relining of the casting floor

 Tuyeres are the nozzles through which hot air is injected into the blast furnace.
 They are arranged in a ring at the base of the vessel.
 To protect this critical area and facilitate maintenance operations in complete safety, the floor around this equipment has been lined with a 10 cm thick by 1.50 m wide layer of refractory concrete.